jeewonhan/jeewonhan/README.md

 The primary objective is to build a predictive model using movie metadata to forecast the profitability of showing upcoming films for a movie theater company.
 Leveraging data from *TMDB (The Movie Database)*, *Box Office Mojo*, and additional sources on revenue streams for movie theaters, the model aims to guide decisions on which movies to show, how often, and for how long.

 ### Methodology
 The project involves careful feature engineering to maximize the predictive power of data, considering variables like cast, budget, director, and genre, to name a few.
-Other selected techniques include k-means clustering, spectral embedding, Bayesian imputation, and more.
+Other selected techniques include k-means clustering, spectral embedding, regression imputation, and more.